aws-samples/aws-secure-environment-accelerator/src/lib/custom-resources/cdk-s3-put-bucket-versioning/README.md

-# S3 Put Public Access Block
+# S3 Put Bucket Versioning

-This is a custom resource that enables or disables public access for an entire account.
+This is a custom resource that enables bucket versioning.

 ## Usage